AlexsLemonade/OpenScPCA-nf/porting-modules.md

 If the module workflow outputs files that other modules might use, these files should be "emitted" as a new channel with the following structure: `[sample_id, project_id, output_files]` where `output_files` is either a single file per sample or a list of files with one file per library.
 If the workflow emits results at the project level, `[project_id, output_files]` can be used.

-If multiple output files are created by a module (e.g., a table of results and an R object with more detailed output), the same general format should be followed, but with additional entries in each channel element: `[sample_id, project_id, output_files_1, output_files_2, ...]`.
+If a module creates multiple output files (e.g., a table of results and an R object with more detailed output), follow the same general format, but with additional entries in each channel element: `[sample_id, project_id, output_files_1, output_files_2, ...]`.

-Where possible, individual output files should contain the `SCPCS` sample id, `SCPCL` library id, or `SCPCP` project id as appropriate to facilitate searching and filtering.
+Where possible, include the `SCPCS` sample id, `SCPCL` library id, or `SCPCP` project id as appropriate in the file name to facilitate searching and filtering.

 ### Docker images

 Each process should run in a Docker container, usually the image defined in `OpenScPCA-analysis` for the module, which will be available on the [AWS Public ECR](https://gallery.ecr.aws/openscpca/).

-All Docker image names should be defined as parameters in the `config/containers.config` file, and referenced in the process definitions with the [`container` directive](https://www.nextflow.io/docs/stable/process.html#container).
+Define Docker image names as parameters in the `config/containers.config` file, and reference those in the process definitions with the [`container` directive](https://www.nextflow.io/docs/stable/process.html#container).
-Each image should be defined with a version tag to ensure that the images used is consistent across runs of the workflow (though `latest` is acceptable during development).
+Define each image with a version tag to ensure that the images used are consistent across runs of the workflow (though `latest` is acceptable during development).

 ### Module processes